Secondary Securities Markets

 The National Market System began with the Securities Act Amendments of 1975 that gave the SEC authority to effect some institutional changes so that quotes from different markets could be consolidated.
 One result was the consolidated tape, which began operating in June, 1975, and is composed of Network A and B.

 Network A lists the best prices for NYSE-listed stocks from the NYSE, local exchanges, and the OTC market.
-Network B lists the best prices for AMEX-listed stocks from AMEX, the local exchanges, and the OTC market, and also stocks that are only listed on local exchanges and the OTC market.
+Network B lists the best prices for the local exchanges, and the OTC market, and also stocks listed only on local exchanges and the OTC market.

 The Consolidated Quotation System (CQS) electronically disseminates these quotes across the networks.